 They see what most people don’t see.
 If this quality is integrated with problem-solving skills, a powerful and wise person will be born.

-Most over-thinkers are introverted, and most of the great minds who walked on this earth are introverted.
+Most over-thinkers are introverted; but I know many extroverts who are overthinkers, and most of the great minds who walked on this earth are overthinkers.
 They are:

 - Elon Musk

 But what’s the difference between you and all the great over-thinkers?
 They have managed to control their overthinking habits.